MissouriState-CSC515-Spring2020/nathanpasley-project/readme.md

 ## Requirements for this Checkpoint

- 1. Choose, configure and setup a single page application javascript framework for your project.
- 2. Configure a router to handle different URLs for each of your pages.
- 2. Convert the static HTML and CSS from checkpoint 2 into components from your framework.
+ 1. Your project should dynamically list video information by calling the YouTube data api on all views.
+   You can hard code an initial selector such as a channel id, playlist or search term.

 ## Run Commands
 `npm start` starts a local development server.
-Navigate to [localhost:5000](http://localhost:5000).
+Navigate to [localhost:3000](http://localhost:3000).